snowflakedb/snowpark-python/snowpark_style_guide.md

 ## Type Hints

-As illustrated in the above [UDF Registration][#UDF Registration], the typing info needs to be provided.
+As illustrated in the above [UDF Registration][#UDF Registration], the typing info must be provided.
-Other than inputting types as parameters, you could also provide the typing information through Python type hints.
+Other than inputting types as parameters, you can also provide the typing information through Python type hints.
 It makes the code more cohesive and self-explanatory.

 ```python